hmcts/design-system/app/views/patterns/manage-items-in-a-list/README.md

 ## When to use this pattern

-Use this pattern when users need to perform the same action on a collection repeatedly.
+Use this pattern when users need to perform the same action on a list repeatedly.

 For example, instead of making users share an individual case, they can do multiple cases at the same time.
 This is because users need to share multiple cases with same group of people.